neo4jrb/activegraph/docs/ActiveLabel.rst

 In this example, a Person node is sometimes an Actor, sometimes a Director, sometimes a User, and sometimes a combination of Actor, Director, and/or User.

-Multiple inheritance such as this is not possible using ``ActiveNode`` inheritence (or with ActiveRecord).
+Multiple inheritance such as this is not possible with ``ActiveNode`` (or with ActiveRecord).
 This is where ``ActiveLabel`` comes to the rescue! ``ActiveLabel`` allows you to create a Ruby module which is only applied to an ``ActiveNode`` model when a specific label is attached to an instance of the model.
 Using our example movie database from above, you could create an ``ActiveLabel`` module which only adds Actor methods and properties to an instance of Person if a Person node also has an Actor label.
+Or only adds InShowbusiness methods and properties to an instance of Person if a Person node has `either` Actor or Director labels.

 ``ActiveLabel`` can fully replace ``ActiveNode`` inheritence, but it involves a different way of thinking then what many ActiveRecord developers might be used to.
-If you're just starting out with Neo4jrb, you might find it easiest to stick with ``ActiveNode`` and inheritence.
-As you get more comfortable with Neo4j's flexibility and easy polymorphism, you'll find that ``ActiveLabel`` can be incredibly powerful and flexible.
+If you're just starting out with Neo4jrb, you might find it easiest to stick with the "ActiveRecord" like workflow provided by ``ActiveNode`` and inheritence.
+But as you get more comfortable with Neo4j's flexibility and polymorphism, you'll might find that ``ActiveLabel`` is the better option for many tasks.

 .. code-block:: ruby